Catallactic/catallactic-site/docs/litepaper.md

 ## Abstract
 ---

 During centuries representative money has been the preferred medium of exchange for different civilizations.
 Competitive private currencies have been the preferred choice for citizens when government money did not deliver its promises.
 Unfortunately, privately issued currencies never persisted because limitations in scope of application and government ban.
 The advent of electronic money brings, for the first time ever, the opportunity for fully decentralized and cross regional, privately issued representative electronic money.
 This litepaper outlines a novel kind of token, CryptoCommodity.
-CryptoCommodity tokens are representative money in electronic form that represent the intrinsic value of an underlying asset and aimed for private issuance.
+CryptoCommodity tokens are representative money in electronic form that represent the intrinsic value of an underlying asset aimed for private issuance.

 Whereas the project leverages Bitcoin security, differently to Bitcoin vision of a monopolistic currency, it encourages multiple token creation for a currreny competition and provides a real world backing to the tokens.
 We build the monetary configuration, extensively documented in the economic literature, on top of the existing blockchain tools.
 We understand that the direction of the current technology is mislead from the best economic practices, diverts from the foundational principles of the blockchain technology and does not leverage its full potential of cryptocurrencies.